Friday 8 February 2103

 Highlights: Crossing the Panama Canal, Not getting lost travelling solo.

-Today I left the group in order to get to Panama City and get a full day to tour the city and the canal.
-This is necessary since I’m leaving the Panama Experience one day early due in order to catch my flights home to Australia.
+Today I left the tour group in order to get to Panama City and get a full day to tour the city and the famous Panama Canal before my scheduled flight and return home.

-The wonderful Liza detailed how I could get to Panama City by myself and organised additional accommodation and my city and canal tour for tomorrow.
-Considering I’m officially off the tour today and won’t be rejoining until tomorrow night this is above and beyond.
+The wonderful Lisa detailed how I could get to Panama City by myself and organised additional accommodation and my Panama City and Canal tour for tomorrow.
+Considering I’m officially off the tour today and won’t be rejoining until tomorrow night this is above and beyond service.

-From Sona I managed to locate the direct bus to Panama City that Liza said should be leaving at 10.20 am this meant no worries about bus changes.
-The journey only took 4.5 hours and cost $9.85 so very cheap.
-Plus not many people on the bus so easy to spread out today.
+From Sona I managed to locate the direct bus to Panama City that Lisa said should be leaving at 10.20 am which I found.
+The total journey only took 4.5 hours and cost $9.85 so very cheap.
+Plus not many people travelled on the buses so it was easy to spread out today.
 Then from the Central Bus Terminal it was an easy 12 minutes taxi drive to my hotel.
-Very happy everything worked out.
+Very happy everything worked out, given strong USA presence in Panama meaning English was used extensively I wasn’t too worried if I got lost.

-During the bus trip into Panama City I think I crossed the Panama Canal, it was enormous and there were lots of ships around.
-I can’t imagine it wasn’t the Canal given the size but I suppose I’ll find out tomorrow.
+During the bus trip into Panama City I crossed the Panama Canal, it was enormous and there were lots of ships around.

-I ventured out of my final hotel in Central America and not more than two blocks out I was offered girls ‘for comfort’ just as predicted by our Tour Leader.
+I ventured out of my final hotel in Central America and not more than two blocks out I was offered girls ‘for comfort’ just as predicted and warned by our Tour Leader.
 There appears to be some big event on today as some of the roads are closed.
-Tomorrow is my final activity of this world trip and then Imy tour group catch up and I say goodbye for the last time.
+Tomorrow is my final activity of this world trip and then my tour group catch up and I say goodbye for the last time while they stay for an additional day.